-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.
-The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-The property was occupied, fully furnished and all floors were covered.
+The property was occupied, heavily furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
+There is no sub-floor area.
+My inspection of the roof space was restricted to a head and shoulders inspection from the ceiling hatch within the kitchen.
+This inspection was restricted due to insulation material, limited crawl boards and the dimensions of the roof space.
+No access was available to the ceiling hatch within the bedroom due to furniture below.
+My inspection of a number of apartments was restricted and I was unable to test some internal wall surfaces/chimney breasts with a moisture meter due to the large quantity of adjacent furniture and stored items.
+Personal effects in cupboards and fitted wardrobes were not moved

-Any additional limits to inspection My physical inspection of the roof void area was restricted due to insulation material and a lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch/doors.
-Plastic material was covering the timber trusses within the roof space therefore my inspection was restricted.
-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-There is no sub floor area to inspect.
+Any additional limits to inspection and restricted my inspection.
+I was unable to access the hot water storage tank within the kitchen as it is boxed in.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.